Grigory Zinoviev: Submission to Stalin (1928–1934)

 While Trotsky remained firm in his opposition to Stalin after his expulsion from the Party and subsequent exile, Zinoviev and Kamenev capitulated almost immediately and called on their supporters to follow suit.
 They wrote open letters acknowledging their mistakes and were readmitted to the Communist Party after a six-month cooling off period.
 They never regained their Central Committee seats, but they were given mid-level positions within the Soviet bureaucracy.
 Bukharin, then at the beginning of his short and ill-fated struggle with Stalin, courted Kamenev and, indirectly, Zinoviev during the summer of 1928.
 This was soon reported to Stalin and used against Bukharin as proof of his factionalism.

 After once more admitting their supposed mistakes, they were readmitted to the Party in December 1933.
-They were forced to make self-flagellating speeches at the XVIIth Party Congress in January 1934, with Stalin parading his erstwhile political opponents, now defeated and outwardly contrite.
+They were forced to make self-flagellating speeches at the 17th Party Congress in January 1934, with Stalin parading his erstwhile political opponents, now defeated and outwardly contrite.